MP Estate Planning UK

 Eligibility CriteriaDescription

-Marriage or Civil PartnershipThe couple must be married or in a civil partnership at the time of the first death.
+Marriage or Civil PartnershipThe couple must have been married or in a civil partnership at the time of the first death.
+Cohabiting couples do not qualify.

 A professional business setting illustrating the process of claiming the transferable nil rate band in the UK.
 In the foreground, a diverse group of four individuals dressed in smart business attire are engaged in a discussion at a conference table, analyzing documents and financial charts.
 The middle ground features an open laptop displaying the IHT402 form, surrounded by calculators and notes.
 In the background, a light-filled office with green plants and large windows suggests a productive atmosphere.
 Soft, natural lighting creates a warm mood, while a shallow depth of field draws focus to the group.
 The brand "MP Estate Planning UK" subtly appears on the laptop screen, emphasizing the professionalism of estate planning.